ECE3SAT/ece3sat.github.io/content/Blog/2018-01-10-what-is-a-student-designed-cubesat-made-of.md

 {
-    "title": "What is a student-designed cubesat made of?", "date": "2018-01-10",
+    "title": "What is a student-designed CubeSat made of?", "date": "2018-01-10",
     "aliases": [
         "/blog/2017-12-05-what-is-a-student-designed-cubesat-made-of"